Flocking Frequently Asked Questions

 What safety items do I need to apply the glue and flock?

-Use a face cover and in a room with fresh air exchange.
+Use a face cover and in a room with fresh air exchange, but not breezy.

-For a face cover use a white fiber dome to cover the
+The face cover is to prevent inhaling loose fibers.
+Use a white fiber dome to cover the

-eyes.
-Clear safety glasses with sides which come closer
+eyes,such as clear safety glasses with tight sides which come close

 Glue :Use only in a room with fresh air exchanger, as